xiix0/scam/README.md

-There's small choice in rotten apples.
+Perilous to all of us are the devices of an art deeper than we ourselves possess.
-		-- William Shakespeare, "The Taming of the Shrew"
+		-- Gandalf the Grey [J.R.R.
+Tolkien, "Lord of the Rings"]